anshikaahuja/Customer-Segmentation-and-Association-Rule-Mining--Instacart/README.md

 # Customer-Segmentation-and-Association-Rule-Mining--Instacart
 Used PCA to perform customer segmentation and identified target and ideal clusters.
-Implemented association rule mining and built a recommendation engine to suggest items to customers
+Implemented association rule mining and built a recommendation engine to suggest products to customers

 ## Team Members:
 - Anshika Ahuja